kwk/llvm-build-standalone/README.md

 # Readme

-This is a project to host the bits and pieces to fire up a build bot worker that hooks up to the LLVM buildbot infrastructure.
+This is a project to host the bits and pieces to fire up a build bot worker that hooks up to the LLVM buildbot staging infrastructure.

 ## Preparation